Sarmatae685/PicoCTF-write-ups/content/Forensics/endianness-v2.md

 ---

-First, let's look at the file itself in `hexeditor` or `ghex` to see if there is anything readable there.:
+First, let's look at the file itself in `hexeditor` or `ghex` to see if there is anything readable there:

 ![image_2](../assets/images/endianness-v2_image_2.png)